LevPleshkov/LASReader/DOCUMENTATION.md

 #### *std::vector\<float>* index()
 - Returns the list of index values.
 #### *std::vector\<std::vector\<float>>* data()
 - Returns the 2D list of all data values corresponfing to their index values.
-Size of first dimention of **data** is the same as size of **index**.
+Size of first dimension of `data()` return value is the same as size of `index()` return value.